tau-OS/devdocs/docs/hig/patterns/bottom_bar.md

 The title can be an album's name, a folder's name, etc. while the description is strictly used to showcase how many items is in the View or an important status message.

+A Bottom Bar also has by default a background that takes in the accent c olor of your app in a very light form, so your branding has one more place to shine through.

 ## Geometry

 ![](/assets/bottom-bar-geo.png)